Friedrich Fromm: 20 July plot

 In World War II, Fromm was Commander in Chief of the Reserve Army (Ersatzheer), in charge of training and personnel replacement for the German Army, a position he occupied for most of the war.
 Fromm was aware that some of his subordinates, most notably his chief of staff, Oberst Claus Schenk Graf von Stauffenberg, were planning an assassination attempt against Adolf Hitler.
 He remained quiet and agreed to have a part in it, if he became a top official of the new government after the mutiny.
 When the attempt to proceed with the mutiny on July 15 failed, he refused to have any further part in it.

 On 20 July, news broke that Hitler and several officers of the Supreme Command of the Armed Forces had become victims of an explosion in the German military's headquarters on the Eastern Front, the Wolfsschanze (Wolf's Lair), near Rastenburg, East Prussia (now Kętrzyn, Poland).
-Fromm concluded that it was Graf von Stauffenberg and the plotters who were behind the explosion, and attempted to arrest them as they were initiating Operation Valkyrie.
-(They had forged Fromm's signature to begin the operation.)
+Fromm concluded that it was Graf von Stauffenberg and the plotters who were behind the explosion and, upon being informed over the phone by Field Marshal Wilhelm Keitel that Hitler had survived the bomb, attempted to arrest them as they were initiating Operation Valkyrie (they had forged Fromm's signature to begin the operation).
 However, he was quickly overwhelmed and confined to a prison cell in the Bendlerblock, the Berlin headquarters of the Replacement Army, among other branches of the Wehrmacht.

 After the coup failed, Fromm was found by men of the Ersatzheer and freed.
 Despite protests from Otto Ernst Remer who had direct orders from Hitler to take the conspirators alive, Fromm held a summary court-martial of the active soldiers at his headquarters who had been identified or suspected of being part of the coup.
 As presiding official, Fromm condemned the officers to death and ordered their immediate execution by firing squad.
 As for retired Colonel-General Ludwig Beck, Fromm allowed his request to kill himself, but since he survived the suicide attempt, Fromm ordered him to be shot.